 - ➤ Continue the current level of support for a systematic summative evaluation of career-technical programs on an annual basis.
-This practice will identify opportunities for improvement and promote appropriate planning. - ➤ Continue to provide monthly institutional on-site visitations by the ODYS central office career-technical program coordinator in order to reinforce expectations and improve communication to instructors and educational leadership at the institutional level. - Increase the level of involvement by the central office career-technical coordinator in the career-technical teacher interviewing/hiring process at local facilities to facilitate the effectiveness of that process and reduce turnover. - Increase the level of communication among the central office administration and the institutional superintendents and deputy superintendents in order to enhance collaboration between educational programs and the larger institutional enterprise. - ➤ Continue to expand the BUSD leadership's collaboration with Ohio Central School System (ODR&C) for the improvement of and planning for career-technical programs.
-Collaboration is evident in the current effort to implement a Masonry program at Luther E. Ball High School in 2014.
+This practice will identify opportunities for improvement and promote appropriate planning. - ➤ Continue to provide monthly institutional on-site visitations by the ODYS central office career-technical program coordinator in order to reinforce expectations and improve communication to instructors and educational leadership at the institutional level. - ➤ Increase the level of involvement by the central office career-technical coordinator in the career-technical teacher interviewing/hiring process at local facilities to facilitate the effectiveness of that process and reduce turnover. - ➤ Continue to expand the BUSD leadership's collaboration with Ohio Central School System (ODR&C) for the improvement of and planning for career-technical programs.
+Evidence of cooperation has been seen with the hiring of some BUSD teachers and administrators, following the closing of Scioto Juvenile Correctional Facility.